 Pecatonica Forest Trail is a 1.7 mile moderately trafficked out and back trail located near Rockford, Illinois that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until September.

 Pecatonica River Forrest Preserve is a county park with a fair number of campsites, plus group camping along the river.
 The river meanders quite a bit, during the spring it is prone to flooding the field where the group camping is.

 I camped here probably over a dozen times as a youth in the BSA as well as with family.
 Besides the campground there are a few nice trails to take.
 One runs along an oxbow swamp, it has a nice observation deck to watch the wildlife from over the oxbow swamp / pond.

 In the other direction of the oxbow swamp there is a trail which runs through a hilly sandprarie.
 This sandprarie is a fairly unique ecosystem which is home to a number of endangered species.